paulpaulperlas/ai-badword-scanner/README.md

 ## Usage

-Here is an Example you use the scanner in your application.
-(You can also find in the folder `example`
+Here is an Example how to use the scanner in your application.
+(You can also find in the folder `example`)

 ```java